wygulmage/xmobar/readme.md

   - `--load-icon-patterns`: dynamic string for each cpu load in `autoipat`, `ipat{i}`.
                               This option can be specified several times. nth option corresponds to nth cpu.
+- Thresholds refer to percentage of CPU load
 - Variables that can be used with the `-t`/`--template` argument:
 	    `autototal`, `autobar`, `autovbar`, `autoipat`, `autouser`, `autonice`,
 	    `autosystem`, `autoidle`, `total`, `bar`, `vbar`, `ipat`, `user`, `nice`,